Updated: 6 days ago

 You Can’t Let Your Ego Get the Best of You

 Certain leaders feel as though they don’t need to listen to the people who are working underneath them.
 Why should a leader listen to someone who is in a lower position in a company?
-They might have good points that you should consider and you should never consider yourself to be above others even when you’re in a leadership position.
+They might have good points that you should consider.
+Never consider yourself to be above others even when you’re in a leadership position.
 Shedding yourself of your ego is going to be for the best and you need to learn to listen to others more often.

 You Should Always Remain Focused on Conversations